cansuyildirimmm/Smart-Edu/README.md

 For bug reports or suggestions, use the GitHub Issues section.

 **Coding standards:** `flutter_lints` rules are enforced.
 All UI text must remain in Turkish.

----

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.